Studies in English

 Points for lecture attendance are obtained for the regular attendance of lectures (maximally 3 points during the semester).
 The attendance of the lectures are recorded (every student should sign in the list provided) and points are awarded using the following scale: being present at 8-9 lectures brings to a student 1 point, at 10-12 lectures brings 2 points and at 13 and more lectures brings 3 points (Please note that according to the Rulebook on organization of teaching courses of integrated academic studies of medicine in English, a student should be present on more than 50% of lectures to be eligible for the points based on lecture attendance).

 Points for mini-essays are obtained for a successfully written mini-essay at the beginning of the seminar/lab.
 Mini-essays are designed as short answers consisting of several sentences to a given question.
 The questions will cover everything that had been done (both on seminars and lectures) in the previous weeks (e.g. on the mini-essay in Week 7, the questions will refer to the material from Week 5 and 6).
 The list of topics, tasks and questions for mini-essays (5 for each week) is available on the official website of the Faculty of Medicine.
 Each successfully written mini-essay test brings one point to a student.
-The maximum number of points that can be collected in this way is 7, since the total number of essays is 9.
+The maximum number of points that can be collected in this way is 7 (the total number of mini-essays is 7).
 The essays are done on weeks 3, 5, 7, 9, 11, 13 and 15.

 Colloquium is a form of the test that is held after 8 weeks of lessons and covers the entire material done during these 8 weeks (that corresponds to the first eight chapters of the textbook).
 It consists of questions with multiple choice answers (MCQs) with one correct answer out of four (1 point is given for each correct answer) and short-answer questions which are open-ended questions that require students to create an answer and explain some important immunological terms (between 0 and 2 points are given depending on the quality of answer).